renpy/renpy/sphinx/source/language_basics.rst

     .. note::

-        This concerns strings found *directly* in Ren'Py script, such as in :ref:`say-statement` or :doc:`menus`.
+        This applies to strings found *directly* in Ren'Py script, such as in :ref:`say-statement` or :doc:`menus`.
 Strings found inside
         :ref:`python statements <python-statement>`, or in expressions (see below), follow ordinary Python rules.